arantespp/arantespp.com/posts/books/getting-things-done.md

 - **It clarifies focus.** It makes things clearer.
 Sometimes, things grow clearer just by asking, "What are we really trying yo accomplish here?"

 - **It examples options.** It's a paradox.
 Defining a clear purpose gives you focus, but at the same time, it expands your thinking about how to make a desired result happen.
 If the purpose is well defined, you can think in options because you know which one of them is viable or not.

+#### Principles

+Principles are the standards and values you hold.
+Principles completes this sentence, _"I would give others totally free rein to do this as long as they...?"_.

+- _"As long as they stayed on budget?"_
+- _"As long as they keep the client satisfaction?"_
+- _"As long as they promoted a positive image?"_

+Other question you may want to ask is, _"What behavior might undermine what I'm doing, and how can I prevent it?"_.
+Purpose provides direction, principles define the parameters of action and the criteria for excellence of conduct.

+#### Outcome Visioning

+Vision is a clear picture in your mind of what success would look like, sounds, and feel like.
+Purpose and principles give to you impetus and monitoring, but vision provides the actual blueprint of the final result.
+Vision is the _what_.

+Focus has a great power in your brain.
+Your physiology will respond to an image in your head as if it were reality.
+The unconscious mind automatically works toward your goals when you create and focus on a clear picture of what you want.
+Such automatic guidance system helps you better than "you" ever could by conscious thought.